 A well formulated serum will ensure your skin retains moisture, keeping it soft and supple.
 Hyaluronic Acid is extremely effective in replenishing dehydrated skin.
 When applied to dehydrated skin, it improves and maintains vital levels of hydration in the skin cells.
 Hyaluronic Acid has the capacity to attract and hold up to 1000x its weight in moisture!

 Our Glow Serum is your go-to serum.
 Formulated with Vitamin C and Hyaluronic Acid to brighten and firm the skin, this antioxidant serum combines Kakadu Plum, Caviar Lime, Rainforest Lime and Desert Lime- to instantly plump, revive and brighten.

 Every.
 Single.
 Day.
 This includes cloudy, winter days!
 When your skin is exposed to UV rays without protection, the rays can damage and even kill skin cells.
 This can cause dryness and skin pigmentation.
 When the outermost layer of your skin (stratum corneum) is damaged by UV exposure it thickens and becomes dehydrated leading to rough, flaky skin.

 The hotter the water, the more oil and moisture is removed from your skin.
 This goes for timing too.
 The longer you’re in the shower, the more this process is prolonged.
 When washing your face, use lukewarm water instead.

 Avoid harsh cleansers

 When your skin is dehydrated, this isn't a great time to be using rough exfoliators or cleansers!
 Instead opt for gentle products that will help your skin look and feel hydrated.
-Our Foaming Cleanser is formulated to deeply cleanse whilst keeping your skin balanced and nourished.
+Our Cleansing Gel is formulated to deeply cleanse whilst keeping your skin balanced and nourished.

 Avoid excessive Caffeine & Alcohol consumption